 The goal of this edWebinar is to support the use of nature-based materials and loose parts in the indoor classroom.
 Common questions and concerns include: How will these materials change the indoor environment?
 Where do they go and how do I introduce the materials to the children?
 How will these materials support children’s learning?
 How do we integrate these materials without compromising the integrity of our curriculum and/or physical classroom space?

-These questions and others will be discussed and answered.
+These questions and others are discussed and answered.
 Photos of classroom environments, children’s engagement in inquiry-based, hands-on, STEAM-related explorations and discoveries will be used as examples.
-Examples will also highlight the use of combining indoor classroom tools, materials and equipment with outdoor materials to create richer learning experiences.
+Examples also highlight the use of combining indoor classroom tools, materials and equipment with outdoor materials to create richer learning experiences.

 Examples of learning outcomes will be relevant and aligned with approved developmentally appropriate curricula, pedagogy, children’s learning styles and 21st century skills.
 Teacher engagement, promoting higher-order thinking skills through conversations and questions, and the use of developmentally appropriate literature to scaffold children’s learning will be embedded throughout the workshop.
-This edWebinar will be of particular benefit to preK teachers.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of particular benefit to preK teachers.

 About the Presenter